osaroo3/battleships-game-ci-project3/README.md

 The game is played against computer, and the goal is to win i.e by destroying all the ships of computer before it does same to yours.

+## How to play

+This battleships game follows the classic pen and paper game.
+To read more visit [Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game)).
+In this version, player gets the preference to select grid size.
+The grid has being restricted to 6,7,and 8.
+The player is required to enter their name after grid has being set.
+Then the game board for both player and computer is printed to the terminal.
+Players can see their ships but not computer ships.
+The first row is row 0 and the first dot represents column 0.
+If you guess the right coordinates you hit computers ships, this goes for computer too.
+When all opponent ships have been hit a winner emerge.

 Click [here](https://battleships-game-ci-project3-baac25174f1e.herokuapp.com/) to go to the live link.